ryanlo7/bActive/README.md

 - `GET /api/:userid` returns JSON object containing all user info
 - `PUT /api/availability/:userid` requires availability=[JSON array] in body, updates huge availability array with new value
 - `PUT /api/password/:userid` requires password=[plaintext password] in body, set to plaintext because hashing in angular is probably too difficult to figure out for it to be worth it, backend will hash it
-- `POST /api/newactivity/:userid` requires activity=[JSON object containing new activity] in body
+- `POST /api/activity/:userid` requires activity=[JSON object containing new activity] in body
-- `PUT /api/modifyactivity/:userid` requires activity=[JSON object] in body, finds activity with corresponding name in array of activities
+- `PUT /api/activity/:userid` requires activity=[JSON object] in body, finds activity with corresponding name in array of activities
 - `POST /api/newevent/:userid` requires event=[JSON object containing new event] in body
 - `DELETE /api/deleteevent/:userid` requires event=[JSON object of event to delete] in body
+- `DELETE /api/deleteactivity/:userid` requires event=[JSON object of activity to delete] in body

 ## TESTING:
 We have implemented 5 test cases in testcases.json as well as server-side test cases in match.js.